10 Facts About The Cape Cobra

 Source: iNaturalist user Tom Davies – CC BY-SA 4.0

 Far from winning, the cape cobra appeared to be losing the fight.
 There was even a slight look of panic in its eyes, as it waited for its venom to spread through the mole snake’s blood vessels and shut down the vice-like grip.
-The cameraman was forced to leave due to time constraints, but it’s possible that both died, the cape cobra being asphyxiated, then the mole snake celebrating for a minute before dying from paralysis.
+The cameraman was forced to leave due to time constraints, but it’s possible that both snakes died, with the cape cobra being asphyxiated, and the mole snake celebrating for only a minute or two before dying from paralysis.

 Cape Cobra Naja nivea face